Kagebounshin/skateshop/TESTING.md

 - "As a Frequent User, I would like to get free shipping as my bags total increases."
     - I can see that I get free shipping if my bags amount is more than $50.
 So I add an item to see if a get free shipping.
 And yes, it [looks](img-readme/shipping_price.png) that I do get it.
 - "As a Frequent User, I Would like to review a product."
     - I Sign in as a user, I go to one specific product that I want to review.
 I Scroll down to the review form, and fill out the [form](img-readme/review.png) correctly, I click on the ["ADD REVIEW"](img-readme/review01.png) button.
-The [review](img-readme/review01.png) is added to that products page.
+The [review](img-readme/review02.png) is added to that products page.
+    - If I leave any of the fields empty and click on "ADD REVIEW", a [message](img-readme/review03.png) is displayed from the form, telling me to fill it out in the correct way.
 ### Product Manager Goals
 - "As a Product Manager, I Would like to add products easily."
     - I Sign In as a superuser, and locate the ["Product Managment"](img-readme/management_link.png) link in the account dropdown menu.